 - Partnership and Collaboration- Partner with product companies, have joined venture with clients.
 Also, collaborate with the content providers.

-While the employee learns a new skill the company should make sure that the employee is allocated a project in that field with the next three to six months.
+While the employee learns a new skill the company should make sure that the he/she is allocated a project in that field within the next three to six months.

-Otherwise, the upskilling is of no use.
+Otherwise, the upskilling program would be of no use.
 As the employee won’t be able to implement his/her knowledge, resulting in zero ROI.